zenika-open-source/FAQ/docs/installation.md

 [Algolia](https://www.algolia.com/) is used for full-text search.

-> Note: Algolia is optional for the development.
+> Note: Algolia is optional for development.
 >
 > If you do not indicate an API key for Algolia, the application will simply
 > return an empty result when searching